haakimnuur/Simple-counter/README.md

 # Simple-counter
-this is a simple counter incrementally, it my first project i have done while learning html and javascript.
+this is a simple counter wich counts incrementally, it my first project i have done while learning html and javascript.